Diagnosis skin cancer—what now?

 Treatment of BCC is in most cases surgical, sometimes with the superficial BCC type liquid nitrogen or topical with Efudix cream can be chosen and in special cases it is irradiated.

 This form of skin cancer hardly metastasizes, the risk is 0.03%.
-The prognosis is good (100% survival), but there is a 50% chance that a second BCC will develop somewhere else on the body within 5 years.
+The prognosis is good (up to 100% survival), but there is a 50% chance that a second BCC will develop somewhere else on the body within 5 years.
 It often occurs on the face.

 Squamous cell carcinoma